 Nest has a fairly robust set of options for creating and sharing video clips of footage from your camera.
 But sometimes you don't want to create or share a clip, you want to save them for your own records.
 You never know when the cloud could evaporate and lose all your footage, and it's always safe to have a physical backup.

 But how, exactly, can you do that?
 Well, there are a couple of ways.
 We'll walk you through them.

 How to save video from your Nest Cam

-Not only does this get you video history, but it gives you continuous video recording, activity zones, intelligent alerts and the ability to create clips, which is important.
-However, the Nest Aware subscription can get pricey as you'll need to buy it for each individual camera you have.
-Nest does offer a discount on those additional cameras though.
+Nest Aware not only gets you video history, but it gives you continuous video recording, activity zones, intelligent alerts and the ability to create clips, which is important.

 Now, to actually save some footage you're going to have to make some clips.
 Nest automatically saves all your footage up in the cloud, but you can't take any of it unless you create a clip.

 There are two ways to create a clip: on your phone or on your computer.
 On your phone, you can make clips that last up to 2 minutes and 30 seconds.
 On your computer, your clips can last up to an hour.

 Here's how you do it on your phone

 1) Open the Nest app and choose your camera.